This No Cook Strawberry Freezer Jam is the tastiest homemade freezer jam that can be made in less than 30 minutes!!

 - Food Processor (optional — makes things easier)

-Strawberry Freezer Jam Instructions:
+Strawberry Freezer Jam Recipe substitutions and variations

-Clean and sterilize your containers.
+- Clean and sterilize your containers.

-Start by mixing Mix pectin with sugar in a bowl.
+- Mix pectin with sugar in a bowl.

 If using a food processor:

-Slice the tops off of the strawberries and then quarter them.
-Place the quartered strawberries in your food processor and pulse them a few times.
-Then take a spatula and push them strawberries down off the slides.
-Then pulse until desired consistency.
+- Then pulse until desired consistency.
 I personally like ours to have a little texture.
 But, others prefer to have it completely smooth.

 If mashing by hand:

-Hull the strawberries and dice into small pieces.
-Then use a potato masher to mash the strawberries, one layer at a time, to your desired consistency.
+- Then use a potato masher to mash the strawberries, one layer at a time, to your desired consistency.

-Add the jam mixture to your cleaned and sterile jars.
+6. Add the jam mixture to your cleaned and sterile jars.
 Leave at least ½ headspace, because the jam mixture will expand a little when it freezes.

-Allow the jars to sit for 30 minutes before using or freezing!
+7. Allow the jars to sit for 30 minutes before using or freezing!

 You can use glass jars or plastic containers!
 I suggest using 8 oz containers, but if you’re a large family you could use a bigger container if you want.
 I will link my two favorites below!